Westfield, NJ appraiser residential market analysis- 2025

 Westfield, NJ in the past 12 months

-Homes are taking longer to sell with a clear trend from 14 to 23 to 29 days on the market before going under contract.
+Homes are taking longer to sell in the winter but are back to a speedily 12 days on the market before going under contract.

-Buyers are not paying over list price like they once were.
-The last line above represents the sale price to list price ratio so whether you are looking to buy or sell, homes have been closing predominantly at list price.
+Buyers are not paying over list price like they once were which was at 110-115%.
+The last line above represents the sale price to list price ratio so whether you are looking to buy or sell, homes have been closing predominantly at 4% above list price.

 Mortgage Rates